stride3d/stride-website/posts/2024-11-10-investigating-spirv-for-the-shader-system-part-2.md

 </blockquote>

 WAIT!
-What if... we could extend the spec...
+But, what if... we could extend the spec...

 ![thinking](/images/blog/2024-11-10-spirv2/thumbnail_Youness3.png)